-Jason Bengtson is the head of information technology services at Kansas State University Libraries, where he currently holds the academic rank of Assistant Professor.
+Jason Bengtson is Head of Library Technology Services at Washington University Libraries.
+Previously, he was Head of Information Technology Services at Kansas State University Libraries, where he held the academic rank of Assistant Professor.
 He is a full stack web developer, and the author of numerous articles on library technology.

 - Table of Contents

 - About the Author